microsoft/Trieste/samples/verona/readme.md

 # TODO

+- Do code-reuse early.
+  - Code-reuse must be intersections of classes and traits only, recursively through type aliases.
+  - Do textual inclusion of any member or method that isn't already defined.
+  - Afterwards, strip default implementations from traits.

-- Automatically insert `use std::builtin` in `Top`
+- Automatically insert `use std::builtin` in `Top`.
-- Better system for including `std`
+- Better system for including `std`.
-- Inheritance
+- Check that default types for type parameters satisfy predicates.

 Tuples are traits:
 ```ts